top of page

 The Wounded Bird

-Her back is torn completely open and her organs are exposed.
-And her feet have become detached…a fatal injury for a bird.
+Her back is torn - completely open, her organs are exposed.
+And she has lost her feet…

-When her body is lifted from the base, a small silver and sapphire feather in her back begins to quiver, as she quietly trembles in fear.
+When her body is lifted from the base, a small silver and sapphire feather on her back begins to quiver, as she quietly trembles in fear.

 She may then be opened and her organ structure, based on a raccoon skull, lifted out for closer examination.